tishap27/IrisPathQ/README.md

 - Use a full CSV of all Canadian airports and waypoints as a routing base
 - Integrate real-time weather data (rather than a static CSV), so route planning uses live weather updates
 - Add realistic airway networks and altitude choices
-- Real quantum hardware runs :)
-- Scaling to 20+ flights, 100+ waypoints :)
+- Scaling to 20+ flights, 100+ waypoints

-to be continued/corrected...